 No person shall swim or wade in any body of water or waterway in or adjacent to a designated park or open space.

-No person shall bring or operate any boat, canoe, kayak or other watercraft or any flotation device upon any body of water or waterway in or adjacent to a designated park or open space unless the Village directly authorizes such use and establishes a location for the launching and use of such boat, canoe, kayak or other watercraft or any flotation device.
+No person shall bring or operate any boat, canoe, kayak or other watercraft or any floatation device upon any body of water or waterway in or adjacent to a designated park or open space unless the Village directly authorizes such use and establishes a location for the launching and use of such boat, canoe, kayak or other watercraft or any floatation device.

 Annual permits issued by the Village must be visibly displayed and permanently affixed to the right side of the watercraft's bow.